-In 2021 and 2020, approximately 78% and 79% of our revenue, respectively, was generated in Hong Kong.
+In each of 2022 and 2021, approximately 78% of our revenue was generated in Hong Kong.
 Substantially all of our Hong Kong revenues are derived from the sale of products that are delivered to members in China.
 This geographic concentration in our business means that events or conditions that could negatively impact this geographic region or our operations in this region, including the current economic challenges facing China and Hong Kong, are having and could in the future have a greater adverse impact upon our overall business and financial results than would be the case with a company having greater geographic diversification.

-Epidemics, such as the COVID-19 pandemic, or natural disasters, terrorist attacks or acts of war may seriously harm our business.
+Epidemics, such as the COVID-19 pandemic, or natural disasters, terrorist attacks or acts of war or hostility may seriously harm our business.

-Epidemics, natural disasters, terrorist attacks or acts of war may cause damage or disruption to us, our employees, our facilities and our members and customers, which could negatively impact our revenues, results of operations and financial condition.
+Epidemics, natural disasters, terrorist attacks or acts of war or hostility may cause damage or disruption to us, our employees, our facilities and our members and customers, which could negatively impact our revenues, results of operations and financial condition.
 For example, in late 2019 or early 2020 an outbreak of COVID-19 was first identified in China and subsequently spread around the world, being declared a global pandemic by the World Health Organization in March 2020.
 The outbreak caused the Chinese government to implement powerful measures to control the virus, such as requiring businesses to close throughout areas of China and restricting public gatherings and certain travel within the country.
-We have significant business in China and in 2021 generated approximately 78% of our revenue in Hong Kong, substantially all of which was derived from the sale of products to members in China.
-The Chinese government continues to adjust the restrictive measures that it imposes to control COVID-19 based on then-current local circumstances, as have the governments of the other countries in which we operate.
-The severity of the impact on us of the COVID-19 pandemic will depend on future developments, including the duration and spread of the virus, and related control measures, which we are unable to accurately predict.
-Regardless, these disruptions have materially negatively impacted our financial results throughout 2020 and 2021, and we expect that our financial results for the near-term may be adversely affected.
-These disruptions have also adversely affected the operations of our third-party logistics providers, and we expect that the future operations of these logistics providers and other third parties with whom we work may be adversely affected by these disruptions.
+We have significant business in China and in 2022 generated approximately 78% of our revenue in Hong Kong, substantially all of which was derived from the sale of products to members in China.
+The Chinese and Hong Kong governments, like the governments of other countries in which we operate, continue to adjust the restrictive measures that they impose to control COVID-19 based on then-current local circumstances; however, it should be noted that the Chinese and Hong Kong governments have to date imposed some of the most restrictive COVID-19 control measures of any country in the world.
+While the Chinese and Hong Kong governments took comprehensive steps to relax many of their COVID-19 control measures in late 2022, the severity of the impact on us of the COVID-19 pandemic will depend on future developments, including the duration and spread of the virus, and related control measures, which we are unable to accurately predict.
+Regardless, these disruptions have materially negatively impacted our financial results from 2020 through 2022, and we expect that our financial results for the near-term may be adversely affected.
+These disruptions have also adversely affected the operations of our third-party logistics providers, and we expect that the future operations of these logistics providers and other third part